unimelb-cmce-10002/fba-book/README.md

 |          |                                                 | Ethics and Privacy                       | `ethics_privacy/privacy.qmd`           |
 |          |                                                 | Conclusion                               | `conclusion/conclusion.qmd`            |

+## Data Storage and Usage

+- Raw data and scripts used for preparing teaching materials are stored in the `data-raw/` directory.
+- The data used in the Quarto book is stored separately in the `data/` directory.

 ## Building the Quarto Book Locally

 ### **Prerequisites**